Recalls & Holds

 When you recall an item, the patron who has the item is notified that the item has been recalled and must be returned.
 The item will be due ten days after the recall was placed.
 An item must be checked out for a minimum of two weeks before it can be recalled.
 You have ten days to pick up the item before it is returned to the stacks.

-To recall an item, call circulation at 865-5605, or just click on the Make a Request link in the item description in the library catalog.
+To recall an item, you can call circulation at 865-5605, or online through SearchAll or the library catalog.